frasermclean/personal-site/src/content/posts/remotely-accessing-self-hosted-applications/index.md

 ---
 title: Remotely accessing self-hosted applications
-description: Comparison of private and public access methods for self-hosted applications, from VPNs and Tailscale to port forwarding and Cloudflare Tunnel.
+description: Comparison of private and public access methods for self-hosted applications, from VPNs and Tailscale to port forwarding and tunneling services.
 publishDate: 2025-12-22T19:30:17+13:00
 heroImage:
   src: badger-laptop.jpg